 - taxsimid = Case ID

 - state = State code

-- siitax = State income tax liability
+- siitax = State income tax liability, also after all credits.

 - fica = FICA (OADSI and HI, sum of employee AND employer including Additional Medicare Tax)

 - frate = federal marginal rate